bvasseur82/bvasseur82/content/post/2021-01-30-analising-adam-scott-s-pga-tour-stats/index.markdown

 ##  9 Bubba Watson      12     70
 ## 10 Ernie Els         12     91
 ```
-Adam is 6th on the list with 14 wins.
+Adam is 6th on the list with 14 wins (9th in terms of top 10s).
 Let's look at how it translates in terms of scoring average:

 ```